 An interception by Wilde Lake's Nick Ness early in the fourth quarter gave the Wildecats possession at the Long Reach 37.
 Merrills ran for a game-clinching touchdown on the next play.

-Helped out by two personal-foul penalties against Wilde Lake, Long Reach drove 64 yards to score on a halfback option from Jereme Scott to Brandon Goff with 3:41 left.
-A two-point conversion cut the margin to 21-14.
+Helped out by two personal foul penalties against Wilde Lake, Long Reach drove 64 yards to score on a halfback option from Jereme Scott to Brandon Goff with 3:41 left.
+Long Reach made the two-point conversion and trailed 21-14.

 Wilde Lake expected an onside kick.
 Instead, Long Reach kicked long and pinned the Wildecats down at the 1-yard line.